Rivaroxaban versus Warfarin in Nonvalvular Atrial Fibrillation

 Source: View publication →

-In patients with nonvalvular atrial fibrillation at increased risk for stroke, rivaroxaban was noninferior to warfarin for the prevention of stroke and systemic embolism, with comparable overall bleeding rates but significantly fewer intracranial and fatal hemorrhages.
+In patients with nonvalvular atrial fibrillation at high risk of stroke, the once-daily Factor Xa inhibitor rivaroxaban was non-inferior to warfarin for the prevention of stroke and systemic embolism, with comparable overall bleeding but significantly lower rates of intracranial and fatal hemorrhages.

 Key Findings